telent/nixwrt/README.md

 * or use [Binwalk](https://github.com/ReFirmLabs/binwalk) to unpack
   the image on the host

-* On Atheros-based devices (the Yun) you can change `ath79-wdt.from_boot=n` to `ath79-wdt.from_boot=y`: this will cause the board to reboot after 21 seconds, which is handy if it's wedging during the boot process - especially if you're not physically colocated with it.

 * There is a `syslog` module: if it seems to work mostly but services are failing and you think they may be generating error messages, add the syslog module to your config and point it at a syslog server.